-This list of basic, must-learn, crochet stitches will definitely help you to jumpstart your crochet journey!
+Are you new to crochet?
+Are you wanting to learn some fun new but simple stitches?
+Well, this list of basic, must-learn, easy crochet stitches will definitely help you to jumpstart your crochet journey!

-In this tutorial, you will find 22 of my favorite, unique, crochet stitches.
-This collection of basic stitches is a great tutorial for everyone, from beginners to crochet experts, or even those who just want a refresher.
+In this tutorial, you will find 22 (+ more) of my favorite, unique, crochet stitches.
+This collection of basic stitches as well as more advanced stitches are great tutorials for everyone, from beginners to crochet experts, or even those who just want a refresher.
+You’ll want to keep this crochet stitch guide handy for the next time you are looking for a stitch to use in your next crochet pattern.

-While there are many pattern options to choose from to try your newly-mastered stitches, I would suggest the color-blocked crochet blanket or the simple granite crochet throw.
-After you have mastered these stitches, you will be able to expand the types of patterns that you choose for your crochet projects.
+After you have gotten the hang of all the different kinds of crochet stitches, you will be able to expand the types of patterns that you choose for your crochet projects.

 The crochet stitches outlined below are perfect for beginners or even someone who would like a little refresher.
 I promise that you will be able to make so many kinds of projects, like scarves, blankets, and more, once you master these stitches.